catid/lllm/README.md

 Latent LLMs add downsamplers to the input and upsamplers to the output, allowing the majority of the model to operate in a smaller latent space.

+We choose a 4:1 downsampling/upsampling ratio, so the model produces 4 tokens at a time and must pad input up to be a multiple of 4 tokens.

 ## Setup

 Tested hardware configurations: